BestTimesToVisit.com Logo

 transport

 Zagreb has a great public transport system!
 Download the ZET app to easily plan your bus and tram routes; it shows real-time arrival information, which is super helpful.
-Consider purchasing a day or multi-day pass if you plan on using public transport frequently – it's much cheaper than individual tickets.
+Consider buying a day or multi-day pass if you plan on using public transport frequently – it's much cheaper than individual tickets.

 money